Ngcingane/Bright-Coffee-Shop-Sales-Analysis/README.md

 # Bright-Coffee-Shop-Sales-Analysis
-This is for submitting my Bright Coffee Shops Analysis
+This is an analysis of Bright Coffee - I will be looking at historical data and plotting sales and revenue trends for business capacity optimisation and market opportunities.